Pancreatic Cancer Surgery: What to Expect at Home

 • If the surgeon did not remove any part of your stomach, you can eat your normal diet.
 But the surgery affects everyone's digestion differently.
 You may need to eat more smaller meals instead of fewer larger meals.
 You may have to try several foods to see what tastes good to you.

-• Eat healthy food.
+• Eat healthy foods.
 If you do not feel like eating, try to eat food that has protein and extra calories to keep up your strength and prevent weight loss.
 Drink liquid meal replacements for extra calories and protein.
 If your stomach is upset, try bland, low-fat foods like plain rice, broiled chicken, toast, and yogurt.

 Medicines

 • Your doctor will tell you if and when you can restart your medicines.
-You will also get instructions about taking any new medicines.
+The doctor will also give you instructions about taking any new medicines.

 • If you stopped taking aspirin or some other blood thinner, your doctor will tell you when to start taking it again.